 - A stove or other consistent heat source (when using the still you need to keep whatever you are boiling at a very even temp)

 Step 1: Drill a 1/8 inch hole in the lid of the aluminum pot

 Throw the lid over a piece of scrap wood to make it easier and drill a hole a few inches back from the edge of the lid.

 Step 2: Wrap the thermometer with Teflon tape

-Originally, we were just going to wrap the thermometer with Teflon tape to create an airtight seal, but decided we wanted to secure this thing in place even more with some hot glue (rated for high temps).
-You could probably get away with just using hot glue at the end of the day and ditching the Teflon.
+Originally, we were just going to wrap the thermometer with Teflon tape to create an airtight seal but decided we wanted to secure this thing in place even more with some hot glue (rated for high temps).
+You can probably get away with just using hot glue at the end of the day and ditching the Teflon.

 Step 3: Place the thermometer in the hole

 Thread your cooking thermometer through the hole so it sits nice and flush on the top of the lid.

 Step 4: Secure the thermometer with hot glue

 For those concerned that hot glue is a bad choice for this project (since it will be in direct contact with hot steam), it’s important to note that high-temperature hot glue sticks have a melting point well above the melting point of water (100 C).
 This is also true for the melting point of “other liquids” (78 C).
 There are other adhesives you can use, including high temp silicone and even high temp resins.
 Just make sure whatever you use is rated for heat well beyond what your liquid’s steam will be creating.